Four Strategies to Stress Less with Social Media

 For a week, keep using social media as you always do, but pay attention to how often, when and where, and how you feel during those experiences.
 A big question to ask yourself is why you’re using it.

 There are three main reasons I tend to want to log in: to connect, to catch up on the news, or to entertain myself when I’m bored and/or tired.
 Empowered with that knowledge, I can ask myself what I need from social media and make different choices.
 If I’m lonely, I can text or call a friend.
 If I want to feel informed, I can check out a reputable news site.
 If I’m bored, I can play a mildly engaging game like Solitaire or Shizen instead.
-Knowing your main reasons for logging in will help to guide you in creating boundaries that work for you.
-(Check out our 7 Ways to Simplify Your Digital Life.)
+Knowing the main reasons for logging in will help to guide you in creating the digital boundaries that work for you.

 2. Adjust the How